YunqiuXu/HandDetection/README.md

 + Setup via [https://github.com/endernewton/tf-faster-rcnn](https://github.com/endernewton/tf-faster-rcnn) make sure you can run the demo

-+ See Changes.md to modify the code
++ Modify the code via [Robust Hand Detection in Vehicles](http://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=7899695) for hand detection.
+See Changes.md to modify the code

 ## How to run
 + data/cache